FastEndpoints/FastEndpoints/Src/Documentation/wiki/Domain-Entity-Mapping.md

 }
 ```
 the mapping logic can be accessed from the `Map` property of the endpoint class. that's all there's to it.

+> [!NOTE]
+> mapper classes are used as singletons for performance reasons. you should not maintain state in your mappers.